SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_PWS-110SC1-XVS-9000.md

 ## About

-This driver is designed to monitor the state of a Sony Vision Mixer Processor, which can be connected to a Sony PWS-110SC1, using **SNMP** communication.
+This connector is designed to monitor the state of a Sony Vision Mixer Processor, which can be connected to a Sony PWS-110SC1, using **SNMP** communication.

-This driver is exported by the parent driver **Sony PWS-110SC1**, from version 1.0.0.x onwards.
+This connector is exported by the parent connector **Sony PWS-110SC1**, from version 1.0.0.x onwards.

 ### Version Info